googleapis/protoc-java-resource-names-plugin/CONTRIBUTING.rst

     it creates a virtualenv for each version/platform combination.
 Note that your `BREW_HOME` must be set to the brew directory where protoc is installed in order for tests to work.
-The tests assume that `googleapis`_ repository, which contains various common definitions) is copied in :code:`./googleapis`.
+The tests assume that `googleapis`_ repository, which contains various common definitions, is copied in :code:`./googleapis`.
     For example:

   .. code:: bash